 The following guidelines will be used by the UCC-ACE subcommittee for review of ACE certification proposals.

-- The committee agrees to look at question #1 (Describe opportunities students should have to learn the outcome.
-How is the learning objective embedded in the course?) and question #2 () together.
+- The committee agrees to look at question #1 (Describe the opportunities students will have to learn the ACE outcome.
+How is the learning objective embedded in the course?) and question #2 (Identify the specific student work that will be used to assess student achievement of the outcome.
+Describe how this work reflects the knowledge and skills specified by the outcome.) together.
 Merely listing items such as tests, quizzes, and lectures in question #2 does not address how the students will demonstrate they are achieving the outcome.

 - The proposal must be able to 'stand on its own', although the committee might use the syllabus to clarify items, it should not be a substitute for the information required on the certification proposal.

 - Question #3 (As part of the ACE certification process, the department/unit agrees to collect and assess a reasonable sample of students' work and provide reflections on students' achievement of the Learning Outcomes for its respective ACE-certified courses.
 Describe how the instructor will collect and archive the student work indicated above.
 Explain how this work will then be assessed with respect to the outcome.) should include strategies for 'collecting' as well as 'doing' with the evaluation products used for assessment to meet the outcome.

 - Overall, the committee members are not making judgements regarding courses, course content, academic disciplines, instructors, units, etc..
 Rather, they are solely evaluating the effectiveness with which the proposal demonstrates that students have the opportunity to gain and demonstrate the knowledge and/or skills specified in the outcome, and that the unit has indicated a reasonable strategy for assessing including 'collecting' and 'doing'.

 - The proposal needs to be written in language that will be understood by those reading them who are from outside the course's discipline.